bschnitz/injector_collections/README.md

 ### In Production

-For a production system, just remove the generation of collections and just make sure to check in the generated collections module.
+For a production system, just remove the generation of collections (in the example remove the `import generate_collections` line) and just make sure to check in the `my_collections` module.
 Because it suffices to generate the collections once.